openach/rabbitmq-webhook-hopper/README.md

 docker-compose down
 ```
 ## Adding Webhooks to the Queue
-To add a webhook to the queu, POST a request to http://localhost/api/ with the following parameters:
+To add a webhook to the queue, POST a request to http://localhost/api/ with the following parameters:

 - _url_ - The URL of the webhook
 - _method_ - Either GET or POST